zargovv/node-qiwi-p2p/README.md

 ## node-qiwi-p2p

-A module for node.js to interact with Qiwi Wallet's P2P System Api.
+An unofficial node.js module to interact with Qiwi Wallet's P2P System API.

 > Still in alpha